What is carbon dioxide? Greenhouse gases

 Carbon dioxide concentrations rising

 CO2 concentrations have been ideal for life to thrive on Earth for hundreds of millions of years.
-Concentrations of the other greenhouse gases have also been idea.
+Concentrations of the other greenhouse gases have also been ideal.
 Sometimes they have fluctuated for various reasons, especially before and during some of the mass extinctions.

 At the moment, scientists and policymakers across the world are becoming increasingly concerned about CO2 concentrations, which have been rising since 1750 – the beginning of the Industrial Revolution.
 Carbon dioxide atmospheric concentrations have increased by over 40% since 1750, and will probably continue going up.
+Global efforts like the Paris Agreement aim to limit global temperature rise by reducing greenhouse gas emissions, including CO₂.

 Levels of other greenhouse gases have also risen.
 Earth’s temperature has increased since the industrial revolution.
 Experts predict that our planet’s surface and atmosphere will get warmer and warmer.
 There is a risk that the polar ice caps will melt, which would cause sea levels to rise.